Television content rating system: Brazil

 A television content rating system in Brazil was implemented following a consultation in 2006.
-Since then, the television networks themselves rate the shows, while the advisory rating (Classificação Indicativa) judges the content to guarantee that the rating is appropriate for that specific show.
+Since then, the television networks themselves rate the shows, while the indicative rating (Classificação Indicativa) judges the content to guarantee that the rating is appropriate for that specific show.
 On broadcast networks, where the system is mandatory, the ratings are also translated in Brazilian Sign Language, and may also carry content descriptors.
 The icons must be shown at the start of each block of the show, and their respective promos.

-All rating is advisory unlike films.
-The Brazilian content rating system utilizes age-specific classifications (with the exception of L-rated programming), and consist of the following: